What is Illegal Trade?

 International trade in endangered and threatened species is regulated by the Convention on International Trade in Endangered Species of Wildlife Fauna and Flora (CITES) which strives to ensure that international trade in wild animals and plants is legal, sustainable and traceable and is not detrimental to the survival of the species in the wild.
 International commercial trade is strictly prohibited for those species listed as Appendix I.

-Illegal trade in wildlife is not limited to trade to endangered in species alone.
+Illegal trade in wild animals and plants is not limited to endangered or threatened species.
 The sale of timber, firewood and charcoal stemming from illegal logging or trade in fish that are caught in restricted areas or using illegal methods are, for example, also included within the term illegal trade in wildlife.
 It’s also important to note that the illegal trade in wildlife is also domestic with many countries having their own national legislation.

 Unfortunately, the massive illegal trade in wildlife ignores existing laws, and is thriving.
 This means that when people buy animal or plant products that were sourced by killing or harvesting species illegally, they’re complicit in perpetuating wildlife crime, knowingly or unknowingly.